nnamon/tisc-2021-1865-text-adventure/README.md

 **Description**

 ```
+Great!
+We have all we need to attend the Tea Party!

+To get an idea of what to expect, we've consulted with our informant (initials C.C) who advised:

-Attend the Mad Tea Party but come back with (what's in) the Hatter's head.
-Sometimes the end of a
+"Attend the Mad Tea Party.
+Come back with (what's in) the Hatter's head.
-tale might not be the end of the story.
+Sometimes the end of a tale might not be the end of the story.
 Things that don't make logical sense can safely be ignored.
-Do not eat that tiny Hello Kitty.
+Do not eat that tiny Hello Kitty."

+This is nonsense to us, so you're on your own from here on out.

 The game is hosted at <CHANGE ME>:31337.